-Suggested network therapy sites:
+Suggested network therapy site:

 3.b. behavioral marital therapy (BMT) – (also known as behavioral couples therapy) developed by Timothy O’Farrell, BMT views abstinence as a necessary first step before work with the addicted family member and his significant others can begin.
 Under the BMT model, both partners must accept abstinence as the preferred treatment goal ¹, including a written contract (known clinically as behavioral contracting).
 To ensure abstinence, disulfiram ² is ingested and witnessed as part the sobriety contract.
 BMT uses behavioral assignments to “increase positive feelings, shared activities and constructive communication[s]. ³” Relapse prevention is the final activity of BMT.

-Suggested behavioral marital therapy sites:
+Suggested behavioral marital therapy site:

 (1) Source: Margolis, Robert D. & Zweben, Joan E. (1998) Treating Patients with Alcohol and Other Drug Problems: An Integrated Approach, pg.
 205.